A medieval Janissary was an elite infantry soldier during the medieval Ottoman Empire.

 The entire corps was divided into three sub-groups

-Strict hierarchy of command was maintained within each orta and only the commanding officer of each orta could punish the soldiers of that orta.
+A strict hierarchy of command was maintained within each orta and only the commanding officer of each orta could punish the soldiers of that orta.

-The corps strength continued to increase throughout the late medieval times and even after that.
+The corps’ strength continued to increase throughout the late medieval times and even after that.

-However, soon after their formation firearms became available in 1440s and they began using them.
+When the medieval janissaries were initially formed, they were experts in archery.
+However, soon after their formation firearms became available in the 1440s and they began using them.